 This repost omits the image of a Trojan Horse and a wonderful lyric from the Dixie Chicks which may have distracted attention from the call for a clear response.
 This is a further call to Iain and Ben to tell us what’s going on.

-The GSK AllTrials editorial is HERE.
+Here is the GSK AllTrials editorial.
 This editorial seems to me to entirely miss the point behind consent forms – whose origin was outlined in When Does Yes Mean No. At EMA’s meeting on Access to Clinical Trial data in November 2012, I made the point that most people signing consent forms assumed that their data would be open to scrutiny by independent scientists.
 Very few of them would be likely to consent to having their data sequestered by GSK or other companies.
 Iain specifically congratulated me on making the point.
 This seems to point to a change of mind/heart on his part.

 Publishing the results of all clinical trials, whoever funds them, is required for ethical, scientific, economic, and societal reasons.
 Individuals who take part in trials need to be sure that data they contribute are used to further knowledge, prevent unnecessary duplication of research, and improve the prospects for patients.